byui-cse/cse450-course/source/course/syllabus.md

 #### Data Explorations

 After reviewing the reading, you will work in temporary groups during class to complete hands-on, Data Exploration assignments.
-Online students will use Zoom breakout rooms.
+Online students will use Microsoft Teams meetings.

 !!!note "Data Exploration Evaluations"